MMTDigital/kentico-cloud-gatsby-server/README.md

 ```bash
 yarn run generate-schema
 ```
-💁‍♂️ You should notice that a file called `schema.js` has been generated.
+💁‍♂️ You should notice that a file called `kentico-cloud-schema.graphql` has been generated in the `schema` folder.
 This is the dynamic schema that is pulled in from your headless CMS.
 Please do not change the gitgnore or check this file into the repo.

 ### Start server